benzol45/MT_general/README.md

 ## REST API for connect ERP system
 Don't have it now.
 Link to repository will be here.

-Interface for send sale documents with information of production codes.
+Interface for send sale documents with information of product codes.